neuroinformatics-unit/datashuttle/joss-paper/paper.md

 Datashuttle can be installed via the package manager conda.
 While pip installation is supported, the non-Python dependency RClone (used to manage data transfers) must be installed separately.
 The cross-platform terminal user interface (TUI) is built with Textual [@McGugan:2021] and can be used in the system terminal.

 The typical workflow begins with researchers creating standardised folders at the start of each experimental session.
-Data generated during the acquisition (e.g. from cameras, behaviour-monitoring devices or electrophysiology probes) are saved into the created folders.
+Data generated during acquisition (e.g. from cameras, behaviour-monitoring devices or electrophysiology probes) are saved into the created folders.
 Real-time validation features ensure that common errors such as duplicate subject or session IDs are caught immediately.
-At the end of the experimental session, data are transferred to the laboratory’s central storage (e.g. a shared lab or departmental server).
-Data transfer over the operating filesystem (i.e. mounted drive) or SSH is supported, with SSH keys set up under the hood for passwordless connection.
+At the end of the experimental session, data are transferred to the laboratory’s central storage.
+Transfers can be made to a remote server either via a mounted drive or SSH, while cloud services such as Google Drive and AWS S3 Buckets are also supported.

 ## Folder Creation